 As a leadership we recognise the need to provide a safe and caring environment for children, young people and vulnerable adults.
 We acknowledge that children, young people and vulnerable adults can be the victims of physical, sexual and emotional abuse, and neglect.
 As a leadership we have therefore adopted the procedures set out in this safeguarding policy in accordance with statutory guidance.
 We are committed to build constructive links with statutory and voluntary agencies involved in safeguarding.

-This policy and best practice guidelines (section 5) are based on the 10 Safe and Secure safeguarding standards published by the Churches' Child Protection Service (CCPAS).
+This policy and best practice guidelines (section 5) are based on the 10 Safe and Secure safeguarding standards published by Thirtyone:eight (formerly CCPAS) and independent christian charity offering a complete safeguarding solution for churches

 The Leadership undertakes to: